mevdschee/ws2api/README.md

 ### Performance results

-The proxy application was benchmarked to build up and hold 120k connections each doing one message per 10 seconds in 30 seconds (from 0 to 120k connections) and with 12k messages per second within 32GB RAM.
+The proxy application was benchmarked to build up and hold 250k connections each doing one message per 10 seconds in 60 seconds (from 0 to 250k connections) ending at 25k messages per second within 32GB RAM.

 ### Scaling